ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-using-overlays.md

 There are 3 ways you can display a Countdown Overlay:

-* Select <samp>New Countdown Overlay</samp> in the {% inlineicon Overlays 65 graybutton %}Overlays{% endinlineicon %} pull-down button in the Main Window
+* Select <samp>New Countdown Overlay</samp> in the {% inlineicon overlays 65 graybutton %}Overlays{% endinlineicon %} pull-down button in the Main Window
 * Select <samp>New Countdown Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display
 * Click the{% inlineicon addcountdown 70 inverted %}Add Countdown Button{% endinlineicon %} button at the bottom the Overlays Window.